-- Computer equipment

-- Office Furniture and equipment

-- Bins and containers

-- Emergency equipment

-- Motor vehicles

-- Aircraft

-- Watercraft

-- Other machinery and equipment

 - The FAR will consist of all the asset master records of movable assets capitalised.
-These assets, except for group assets, must be numbered with the approved barcode labels.

-- Immovable assets on the FAR will not be physically numbered with barcode labels but will have a unique asset master record number.

-- Capital work-in-progress.
+These assets, except for group assets and immovable assets, must be numbered with the approved barcode labels. - Immovable assets on the FAR will not be physically numbered with barcode labels but will have a unique asset master record number. - Capital work-in-progress.
 Incomplete construction work is stated at historic cost.

 Depreciation only commences when the asset is available for use.